jaspector

 The ordinance states it is unlawful to construct, reconstruct, alter, demolish, change the use of, or occupy land, a building, or another structure without first obtaining the appropriate permit; building permits are required for all structures and signs constructed or erected after the effective date of the ordinance.

+Building permit fees in St. George, SC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not publicly confirmed during this review..
 Fees are calculated as: Not publicly confirmed during this review..
 Plan check fee: Not publicly confirmed during this review..

-1. Start with the town's published permit forms packet from the Downloads page.
+To apply for a building permit in St. George, SC, follow these steps: 1.
+Start with the town's published permit forms packet from the Downloads page.
 2. Obtain a zoning permit from the Zoning Administrator by submitting duplicate site plans showing the items required by ordinance.
 3. Apply for a building permit with the town and include the zoning permit, updated site plans if needed, construction documents, and any required permits from outside agencies.
 4. Post the permit at the entrance to the property once issued.
 5. Complete construction and request inspection for certificate of occupancy review at completion.
 6. Do not proceed to later permits in the development process until required posting periods and prior approvals are satisfied.

-Other cities in Dorchester County
+Other jurisdictions in Dorchester County.

-View all Dorchester County jurisdictions →
+All Dorchester County jurisdictions →